-Bill (at times Billy, William, Will, Willie, W. J.) Browne was born in 1897 and lived a fascinating life as lawyer, judge and politician until his death in 1989.
-While he was a proud Newfoundlander, he also enjoyed the years he lived in Ottawa as a Federal Member of Parliament and a Cabinet Minister.
+William Joseph Browne was born in 1897 and lived an interesting life as lawyer, judge and politician until his death in 1989.
+He was a proud Newfoundlander, although he also enjoyed the years he lived in Ottawa while serving as a Federal Member of Parliament and a Cabinet Minister.

-But whatever his accomplishments may have been, it was always his family life that interested those who knew him - his four marriages fascinated most people.
-He was, in the words of my Aunt Audrey, "the marrying kind".
+Whatever his accomplishments may have been, it was always his family life - especially his four marriages - that fascinated most people.